accountrev/simpleconsole-rbx/README.md

-# simpleconsole-rbx
+# simpleconsole-rbx (Not maintained)
 An easy-to-use console for executors to log errors and messages.